GrzW/port-domain-service/README.md

 # PortDomainService
-The PortDomainService is a service that provides an HTTP endpoint which accepts link URI to a port file to be imported into the database.
+The PortDomainService provides an HTTP endpoint that accepts a URI of a file with port data in JSON to be imported into a database.
 Due to the potentially long processing time for large files, the response to the client is sent back before the data is processed - all work is done asynchronously.

 Endpoint is available at `/ports`, and accepts data as a JSON object: